ScanMountGoat/xc3_lib/DEVELOPMENT.md

 These tools often assume advanced knowledge of modern graphics APIs and hardware capabilities.
 Consult the appropriate documentation for details and usage instructions.

+## Tests
+Unit tests and doc tests can be run using `cargo test`.

+Most of the file processing and conversion code is tested by running the xc3_test executable against a dump of the game extracted with [XbTool](https://github.com/AlexCSDev/XbTool/releases).
+Details for failed conversions will be printed to the console.
+File types can all be enabled at once or enabled individually.
+`cargo run -p xc3_test --release <path to xenoblade 2 or xenoblade 3 dump> --all`
+`cargo run -p xc3_test --release <path to xenoblade 2 or xenoblade 3 dump> --mxmd --mibl`

+The rendering can be tested by batch rendering files to PNG.
+This tests xc3_lib, xc3_wgpu, and xc3_model.
+Specifying the GBuffer JSON database from xc3_shader will allow xc3_wgpu to assign textures to the appropriate outputs.
+`cargo run -p xc3_wgpu_batch --release "xenoblade 2 dump/model/bl" wimdo`
+`cargo run -p xc3_wgpu_batch --release "xenoblade 3 dump/map" wismhd gbuffer.json`

 ## In Game Testing
 The easiest way to test files is using an emulator like Ryujinx and the [xc3-file-loader](https://github.com/RoccoDev/xc3-file-loader) plugin for loading modded files.
 Files can be extracted from a dump of the game by dumping the romfs from Ryujinx and then dumping the ard and arh archive files using [XbTool](https://github.com/AlexCSDev/XbTool/releases).